 In an effort to strengthen regulations surrounding packaging claims and ‘greenwashing’, COSMOS is a standardised certification that can be applied globally.
 Not only will this help manufacturers ensure they are marketing their products ethically, but it also ensures that your company is operating with increased transparency for consumers.

 According to Soil Association, organic beauty is the formulation of cosmetic products using organically farmed ingredients without the use of Genetically Modified Organisms (GM), herbicides, synthetic fertilisers and more.

 The COSMOS standard oversees organic and natural certification within the personal care sector in Europe.
+It is basically a written assurance from an independent third party, Soil Association, showing that the business makes and sells products that are truly organic and protect local resources.
 COSMOS Organic is a certification for organic beauty products that use 95% of organic materials.
-Also, COSMOS logo can be used on the products that have been made with organic ingredients i.e. 95%.
+Also, The COSMOS logo can be used on products that use COSMOS Certified organic ingredients (<95%).
 It is good to know that there is a regulatory body fighting for more sustainability, green chemistry practices and transparency when it comes to organic beauty products.

 There are a number of ‘Certifying Bodies’ who provide organic certification globally.
 Some of the main bodies for different countries include (as an example):

 QAI is a certifying body for the USDA NOP organic standard in the USA.
 According to the USDA NOP organic standard, for a product to be ‘100% Organic’ it must contain only certified organically produced ingredients, and the USDA NOP logo can be used on packaging.
 To be classed as ‘Organic’, the finished products must contain no less than 95% of certified organic ingredients, with no synthetic preservatives or petrochemicals.